jukes03/NU-Racing-Lead-MCHA-2025/NU Racing Lead MCHA 2025/PCBs/AT Connectors.md

 - 2, 4, 6, 8, 12, 13, 18
 - keyed options: 6, 8, 12, 18

+if all assumed to be 6 pin connectors, costed at $2.65, (63 connectors), cost = 166.95

 6 pin
 - receptacles
 	- blue, unsure if keyed